 A chance meeting at one of my Speed Networking events one year ago, led Jamie, (the journalist not the chef), via Robert Loch, to meet his publisher, Paul Carr.
 It was, therefore, with great pleasure that I popped into the launch of getting Dead, the first in what I think will be a series of ‘Get’ books.
 Rather appropriately, this event helped in The Crypt, under St Martin In The Fields!
 Check out Jamie’s book here.

 No expense spared for this amazing party held at Fulham Palace Gardens.
 As the champagne flowed, it seemed almost natural when the singer to hop up on stage was none other than Johnny Borrell of Razorlight.

 5. Hedges and Butler Private Members Club

 Here we have an intriguing underground lair, just off Regent Street.
 It’s full of character and has a live music license.
 Side rooms are packed with ancient books and racks upon racks of wine, interspersed with plasma screens playing old films…A superb way to round off a very busy evening.
 At least I have the photos to prove it!

-My travelling companion was James Murray Wells, founder of Glasses Direct and rumours of our transport arrangement continue to abound…
+My traveling companion was James Murray Wells, founder of Glasses Direct and rumors of our transport arrangement continue to abound…